Islam: A Scientific View of God's Message to Humanity

 Finally, Haj, pilgrimage to the House of God in Makkah, is the climax of being a Muslim.
 It is a personal journey for God first but it gives great satisfaction to the Haaj (pilgrim), as he/she leaves everything in this life behind.
 The pilgrimage to Makkah is also a worldwide conference of Muslims, where they meet there representing all nations, racial groups, and ethnic divisions.
 They are instructed by God to be loving, caring, and tolerant of each other, as well as praising God for His limitless benefits and bounties they have been enjoying.

-Iman is to believe in Allah, His angels, His books, His messengers, the Last Day, and to believe in divine destiny, both the good and the evil thereof.
-This level is more theoretical than the first level of Islam.
-In the first level, Islam, a person is saved by worshipping God through actions, that is through performing the five obligations mentioned above.
+Thus, the second level of faith (Eiman) is more of an intellectual nature than the first level of faith (Islam), where a person is saved by worshipping God through actions, that is through performing the five obligations mentioned above.

 A Mu'men also believes that God revealed His guidance to humanity in previous Books before the Holy Qur'an.
 These included the Torah (Old Testament revealed to Moussa, Moses, pbbuh), Zaboor (revealed to Prophet Dawood, David, pbbuh), and the Engel (New Testament revealed to the Messiah, Essa Bin Mariam, Jesus Christ, the son of Mary, pbbuh).
 These Books included the same message of guidance to humanity summarized in the Holy Qur'an.
 A Mu'men, further, has the same respect and love to the previous messengers of God, and should not differentiate one from the other, or side with one against the other.